huyle3/Projects/README.md

 Perplexity is the measure of quality of language models (basically how many tries it would take to correctly predict next word).

-All other projects are little python scripts I made while learning in FreeCodeCamp

-Folder project 2 has the second project and outside of that folder is my first project, sorry for the messy organization!